hickeng/financial/README.md

 # Form 8949 (to be filed with taxes)

 This is the form used to report "Sales and Other Dispositions of Captial Assets".
-It's split into Short Term and Long Term gain sections, with a radio button (well, checkbox but radio button is the required behaviour) to record how it intersects with the 1099-B. If you need to use multiple radio buttons, then you must submit additional instances of the form (attaching the one with code `Z` in column (f) first).
-I'm working through the details of this in #1.
+It's split into Short Term and Long Term gain sections, with a radio button (well, checkbox but radio button is the required behaviour) to record how it intersects with the 1099-B. If you need to use multiple radio buttons, then you must submit additional instances of the form.

+There are more specific details on Form8949 and a walkthrough of how to use the generated values to adjust an imported 1099-B in TurboTax [in the usage doc](usage.md#form-8949).

 [Form 8949](documents/f8949.pdf) - ([instructions](documents/f8949%20-%20instructions.pdf))

 ![example image from the top of form 8949](assets/f8949-snippet.png)

-I used costbasis.com to get a comparison, and it gave me one that I agree with, but it didn't explain _how_ that value was reached or provide reference links.
-I've not been able to find absolute references but I've worked through it from first principles and have the same values.
-The following reasoning is promoted from [my working](https://github.com/hickeng/financial/issues/1#issuecomment-1950283122) in #1.

-This isn't added into the spreadsheet yet - I want to have human readable diffs for commits before that - but here for visible reference.
-I strongly suspect that the value of basis from eTrade 1099-B, which goes in column (e), will be incorrect.
-That means the values I calculate will need to go into column(f) along with appropriate code into column(e) which I've not yet extracted from the separate instructions.

-I've derived the following from first principles with the following axioms:
+Many people received a 1099-B from eTrade with the individual lots broken out individually (which is what we want), the cash received in the merger as Proceeds (Box 1d), and a Cost Basis (Box 1e) of `0.00`.
+This is correct for lots where your cost basis in VMware shares is less than approximately `$128.60`.
+For lots with a higher cost basis, you can recognize less capital gain via the alternative calculation provided in Form 8937.

+If you file with those unadjusted values from the 1099-B you're not going to be underpaying tax, but you may be paying more tax in 2023 than needed for those high basis lots.
+This would work itself out when you sell those lots, assuming you adjust the tax basis appropriately, but it's not ideal.
+The sheet aims to provide you with the specific Proceeds & Basis values to pay precisely what it owed in 2023.

+For many people the eTrade supplement contains incorrect basis values, in some cases even indicating a capital loss, and using those values could lead to underpayment of tax.
+The VMware share price was _never_ high enough for anyone to recognize an actual capital loss when receiving a mix of cash and stock in the merger.

+Form 8937 dictates the gain we should recognize for each lot, and therefore the value that must be entered into Form8949 column (h).
+To determine the other values I've worked through from first principles and validated using costbasis.com (reasoning promoted from [my working](https://github.com/hickeng/financial/issues/1#issuecomment-1950283122) in #1).
+This is here for people that want the details of the reasoning and calculations - you can safely skip this.

+Axioms:
 * realized gain and adjusted avgo basis are inflexible values dictated by f8937
-* f8949 proceeds is inflexible as an actual dollar value credited & fmv of shares received
+* f8949 cash proceeds is inflexible as an actual dollar value credited & fmv of shares received
-* must pay tax on realized gain
+* must pay tax on realized gain now
-* must pay tax on deferred gain
+* must pay tax on deferred gain on eventual sale (future basis must be adjusted for this)
 * difference between proceeds and basis reported on f8949 must equal realized gain

 The only flexible value we can adjust to reconcile the above is the reported f8949 basis.